FAISAL010907/first-repo/README.md

 # first-repo
-this is my first respo
+I am starting my journey and this is my first respo